What Is a Fibrocystic Breast?

 But it can make it tricky to feel for new lumps or changes in your breasts when you do self-exams.
 That’s why you really need to know what’s normal for your breasts.
 When you notice something different, have your doctor check it out right away.

-You usually won’t need any -- unless your doctor finds it’s cancer.
+You usually won’t need treatment unless your doctor finds cancer.
 If it’s a cyst, your doctor can puncture and drain it.
-This can lessen pain and pressure, but the fluid can come back.
+This can lessen pain and pressure, but the fluid may come back.
 Sometimes, cysts go away on their own.

-Some women find relief if they avoid caffeine.
+Some women find relief by limiting caffeine.
 This is found in coffee, tea, chocolate, and sodas.
-Studies haven’t proven a link, but if you have fibrocystic breasts, you might try cutting back to see if it helps.
+Studies haven’t found proof of a link, but if you have fibrocystic breasts, you might try cutting back to see if it helps.

 Your doctor may also recommend minor lifestyle changes to help your symptoms, such as:

-- Ask your doctor before taking any vitamin or herb supplements said to help symptoms.
+Ask your doctor before taking any vitamin or herb supplements that claim to help symptoms.
 They can have side effects.

-- Some doctors treat severe cases with prescription hormones like birth control pills or tamoxifen, a medication most often used to treat breast cancer.
+Some doctors treat severe cases with prescription hormones like birth control pills or tamoxifen, a drug most often used to treat breast cancer.
 These can have serious side effects, too.

 Fibrocystic breast changes can be painful.
 Try these tips to ease discomfort:

-- Avoid contact sports and activities that could impact your breasts
+Avoid contact sports and activities that could affect your breasts.

-- Wear a good quality, supportive bra that fits well.
-Keep it on at night if needed.
+Wear a good-quality, supportive bra that fits well.